Sagar-lab03/Mars-Rover-Project/README.md

 - Obstacles: [(2, 2), (3, 5)]

 Outputs:
-- Final Position: (1, 3, E)
+- Final Position: (1, 3, N)
-- Status Report: "Rover is at (1, 3) facing East.
+- Status Report: "Rover is at (1, 3) facing North.
 No Obstacles detected."